Chris Bart

-Chris Bart is a former university professor, professional speaker, business consultant and author.
+Chris Bart is a Canadian business consultant, author and former university professor.

+Early life and education

+Bart was born in Canada.
+He holds a B.A.
+(Hons.Bus.) and an MBA from the Schulich School of Business at York University.
+He is also a chartered accountant certified by the Institute of Chartered Accountants of Ontario and has received a Ph.D. from the Ivey School of Business at the University of Western Ontario.

 Career

-Bart retired from McMaster University's DeGroote School of Business in 2013 after he and 5 other professors were suspended for harassing other faculty in an effort to deny their faculty's Dean a second term.
+Bart joined McMaster University in 1981.
+He served as a Professor of Strategy and Governance at DeGroote School of Business until 2013 after he and 5 other professors were suspended for harassing other faculty in an effort to deny their faculty's Dean a second term.

-Bart is co-founder and current chairman of the Caribbean Governance Training Institute and the Caribbean Institute of Directors.
+Bart, a co-founder, is currently Executive Chairman of the Caribbean Governance Training Institute and the Caribbean Institute of Directors.

-Bart conducted keynote speaking and business consulting through his company, Corporate Missions Inc.

 Author

-Bart has internationally published more than 190 articles, cases and reviews.
-He is the author of A Tale of Two Employees and the Person Who Wanted to Lead Them,.
+Bart has published more than 190 articles, cases and reviews.
+He is the author of A Tale of Two Employees and the Person Who Wanted to Lead Them.